-The Michaelmas 2017 edition of our newsletter, Gospel and Law, is now available.
+The Epiphany 2018 edition of our newsletter is now available.

-The Charity Commission has announced a consultation on the content of the Annual Return for 2018 in the form of the Charities (Annual Return) Regulations 2017.
+The Charity Commission has published the outcome of its consultation on the content of the charity Annual Return for 2018 in the form of the Charities (Annual Return) Regulations 2017.